top of page

 I was shocked by how many Black men shared their ages.
 On the heels of a friend sharing their story on Facebook just weeks prior, and with news of Rapper Lil’ Boosie speaking about having strippers perform sexual acts on his young son and nephews, I thought to myself, who is speaking out about the sexual abuse of young Black boys?
 And if someone is speaking out about it, are they speaking loud enough?

 According to statistics, 1 out of every 6 boys is abused before the age of 16.
 This rate is even higher in Black communities, especially communities that suffer from systemic and sociological problems.
-Shame, guilt, and being birthed into a toxic masculine driven world, shows the double-edged sword Black boys and men face with being able to be open and accepting of what happened to them.
-If an older man was the abuser, the abused would have to deal with people who will question their manhood and sexuality.
+Shame, guilt, and being birthed into a toxic masculine-driven world, show the double-edged sword Black boys and men face with being able to be open and accepting of what happened to them.
+If an older man was the abuser, the abused would have to deal with people who would question their manhood and sexuality.
 If a woman was the abuser, many would think that it was the abused rite of passage into manhood, no matter the age, which also leaves damaging effects as the years go by.
-Abuse is abuse regardless if its from a man or woman.
+Abuse is abuse regardless if it's from a man or woman.
 Cases such as Lil’ Boosie, who allowed an older woman to perform sexual acts on his young son and nephews because he wanted to teach them how to be men and did not want them to grow up and be gay, are issues in our community.

 Many men agreed with the rapper, often saying that they too had sexual acts performed on them at a young age by older women.
 What those men don't think about is the lasting effects that they took into their adulthood from that experience.
 “A boy’s early experimentation with a woman can complicate his psychological perception of impotence if he is unable to perform,” Dr. Nathan Hare of San Francisco, says in a 2003 Essence article.
 “This belief in his failure may follow him into his adult relationships,” Hare further explains.
 That feeling of failure can lead to jealousy, jealousy can lead to extreme dependence on who a young or older man enters a relationship with.
 That feeling of failure can lead to insecurities.
 Those insecurities can come out in the worst of ways in a relationship, and one extreme way is an abusive relationship.
 It could also lead to “avoidance of commitment and monogamy, particularly if the young victim was abused by a man.
 There can be a quest to establish their virility by not having one woman, but many,” New York Psychiatrist Dr. Margaret Seide says, regarding the effects of abuse.